icy/bash-coding-style/LESSONS.md

 ## 2011: A space that removes everything under `/usr/`

-*Lession*: Quoting is important.
+*Lesson*: Quoting is important.
 Quote what you think!

 Reference:
   https://github.com/MrMEEE/bumblebee-Old-and-abbandoned/commit/6cd6b2485668e8a87485cb34ca8a0a937e73f16d